 Step 2: Combine Salt And Celery

-Use muddler or mortar and pestle.
+Use a muddler or mortar and pestle.
 Combine the dried celery leaves and sea salt.
 Use the same equipment when grinding the salt and celery leaves until both are well-combined and evenly ground.
 Put it in an airtight mason jar.

-Option 2: Using Celery Seeds
+Method 02: Using Celery Seeds

 Step 1: Grind The Celery Seeds

 Prepare the celery seeds you have at home if you’ve run out of seeds you can buy them from the supermarkets.
 Put at least two tablespoons of the seed in the spice grinder.
-Grind until it becomes the fine powder.
+Grind until it becomes a fine powder.

 Step 2: Mix With Salt